eodash/eodash-extension/README.md

 - **Owner**: @eodash
 <!-- - **Identifier:** <https://stac-extensions.github.io/template/v1.0.0/schema.json> -->

-This document explains the eodash STAC Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
+This document explains the eodash STAC Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification
 The extension provides a set of properties to enrich STAC Collections and Items with metadata necessary for the [eodash](https://github.com/eodash/eodash) visualization client.
 These properties enable advanced, interactive features including:

 - Dynamically generated user-interface forms for data processing.
 - Client-side rendering of charts and data visualizations.